B-Rich/terrain_map.py/README.md

 Also, very important:  Make sure the images are labeled "image1.jpg", "image2.jpg", ... , "image16.jpg".

 Test images can be found here: http://imgur.com/a/1Mk4v

+UPDATE:  I've added new_script.py.
+This is the same as the other, but it removes all of the unnecessary plots and variables (as well as the plotting libraries)